use-pico/pico/packages/cls/README.md

 - 🎯 **Conditional logic** based on tweak values
 - 🎯 **Advanced composition patterns**

 > **🔧 Advanced Usage:** This is a low-level hook.
-Most components should use `useCls` which automatically integrates with TweakContext.
+Most components should use `useCls` which automatically integrates with TweakProvider.

 #### **useClsMemo** - Memoized CLS Hook 🚀
 ```tsx